Gold’s headwinds getting stronger

 On Monday, it was trading at $1,870/oz.
 Yields on 10-year US Treasuries have increased to 3.15 per cent, thereby raising real interest rates to nearly 0.3 per cent.
 This makes gold less attractive as an alternative investment.

-What’s more, over the past two weeks, ETF investors have been withdrawing from gold.
-As per latest available US market regulator CFTC data, speculative financial investors have cut their net long positions for three weeks in a row including by as much as 16 percent last week, disclosing a 3-month low.
+Moreover, over the past two weeks, ETF investors have been withdrawing from gold.
+As per the latest available US market regulator CFTC data, speculative financial investors have cut their net long positions for three weeks in a row, including by as much as 16 per cent last week, disclosing a 3-month low.

-It is also believed that less committed investors are exiting gold in order to pay for equity margin call, etc.
+It is also believed that less committed investors are exiting gold to pay for an equity margin call, etc.

 Demand destruction

 Persisting inflation in major economies such as the US (8.5 per cent at a 40-year high) and the continuing Russia-Ukraine conflict have combined to provide a supportive floor so far.
 However, the geopolitical conflict cannot go on forever.
-Sooner, rather than later, it has to come to an end, one way or the other.
+Sooner rather than later, it has to end, one way or the other.

 In the event, energy prices also will face correction, delivering some relief from high inflation.
-This will reduce gold’s appeal as a haven asset and hedge against inflation.
-The metal’s fortune will recede as the environment turns less-supportive.
+This will reduce gold’s appeal as a safe haven asset and hedge against inflation.
+The metal’s fortune will recede as the environment turns less supportive.

-Alongside, as the stock market begins to improve, there will be further exit from less-committed financial investors in gold.
-Moreover, investment demand will moderate with price correction.
+As the stock market improves, there will be a further exit from less-committed financial investors in gold.
+Moreover, investment demand will moderate with a price correction.

 Indian scenario

 From an Indian perspective, it is clear that our domestic prices reflect dollar price plus taxes plus logistics cost, in rupee terms.
 However, signs of the rupee weakening towards 79-80 to a dollar are visible.
-In the event, a weaker rupee will partially negate the benefit of a fall in dollar rates and Indian consumers will be denied the benefit of a fall in gold price in dollars.
+A weaker rupee will partially negate the benefit of a fall in dollar rates, and Indian consumers will be denied the benefit of a fall in the gold price in dollars.

-The psychology of Indian market participants is such that they are comfortable playing a rising market.
-But they ought to know, a falling market offers greater rewards if played well.
+The psychology of Indian market participants is that they are comfortable playing in a rising market.
+But they ought to know that a falling market offers greater rewards if played well.
 Indian investors have to learn to play the bear market.
 Of course, it calls for knowledge – deep insights into the market drivers and dynamics.

 (A part of the article is excerpted from the author’s speech at the IMC-MCX Gold market fundamental forum held recently.
 The author is a policy commentator and commodities market specialist.
 Views are personal)